Murkha Nayanar: Life

 The life of Murkha Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.

 Murkha was born in Tiruverkadu (Thiruverkadu), which was part of Tondai Nadu, then part of the Pallava kingdom.
 Tiruverkadu is currently a western suburb of the Indian city of Chennai.
-He was a Vellalar, a caste of agricultural land owners.
 He is described as great devotee of the god Shiva, the patron god of Shaivism.
 Murkha Nayanar cultivated devotion for Shiva from his childhood.
 He used to serve Shiva, by serving Shaivas, the devotees of Shiva.
 He used to prepare rice with ghee and various sweet and savoury delicacies and feed the devotees.
 The saint spent all his wealth in feeding the devotees.
 He sold all his possessions, including his properties and his slaves.

 To gain wealth and feed the devotees, Murkha turned to gambling and mastered "the art".
 Since people of Tiruverkadu did not want to gamble, he travelled to various towns, gambling and spending the money in serving Shiva and his devotees.
 He finally reached Tirukkudanthai (present-day Kumbakonam), home of numerous Shiva temples.
 To serve a feast to the devotees, he went to the gambling houses of the town.
 He strategically lost money in the initial rounds, forcing the opponents to gamble more money in the later rounds, winning great amount of money.
 He used to stab rivals, who cheated or used deception to win or refused to pay after losing.
 His actions earned him the name Murkha Nayanar, translated variously as "wicked Nayanar", "fierce Nayanar" and "violent Nayanar".
 The money was given to cooks, to prepare a feast for the devotees.
 He used to eat only after all the devotees had eaten.
 He lived his life, gambling and serving devotees, finally reaching Kailash - Shiva's abode, after his death.